-Uniting In The Face Of Tragedy
+Uniting As One People In The Face Of Tragedy

 The last few days were rough!
 It seems like everywhere we turned, there were images and reports of another black man being killed at the hands of the cops.
 I was agitated for the entire week and knew it had a lot to do with the atmosphere.
 Every time I logged on to social media there was a post or article from someone buzzing about the happenings, so I realized I had to give up social media after a couple days because my heart could not handle it and I needed to channel positivity.
 I was growing more angst with each post and without a real outlet for my frustration, I feared where my mind would lead me.
 I found solace in knowing that many others shared the same feeling; I felt a unity of some kind.
 I was not alone.

 The reality of last week is that we cannot escape the grief that comes when someone loses their life.
 The deaths of Alton Sterling and Philando Castile set grief in motion and along with it a collective experience of loss on three different levels.
 Personally, we are empathetically grieving for the wives, girlfriends, mothers, sisters, and offspring of these fallen martyrs.
-As a nation we grieve in unison for our black community who yet again are being disenfranchised by the enormity of these senseless killings.
-On a global level, our family and friends in other countries are concerned for our safety living here in America.
-People everywhere are grasping for some kind of understanding, but the real tragedy are the little ones in our midst who have to bear witness to these crazy atrocities taking place on a too oft basis.
+As a nation, we grieve in unison for our black community who yet again are being disenfranchised by the enormity of these senseless killings.
+On a global level, our family and friends in other countries are concerned about our safety living here in America.
+People everywhere are grasping for some kind of understanding, but the real tragedy is the little ones in our midst who have to bear witness to these crazy atrocities taking place on a too oft basis.

 Most of us are lucky to be able to grieve in private but when the subject of a killing is a national topic, everything that follows is public and the real victims — the families of the fallen — have no choice but to experience their losses openly.